xenify-io/litepaper/Litepaper.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ### ♦️ Staking
   - Embrace the Xenify revolution and become an integral part of the protocol's growth by staking your XNF tokens.
-As a staker, you will earn a well-deserved share of protocol fees and swap fees generated within the ecosystem.
+As a staker, you will earn a well-deserved share of burn fees and swap fees generated within the ecosystem.
 Delight in exceptional rewards from both burning activities and swap fees across supported chains, making your participation in Xenify's ecosystem truly gratifying.

-  - Explore Xenify's groundbreaking staking model, empowering users to stake XNF tokens and earn 100% of the protocol fees originating from direct burns of DXN or xYSL.
+  - Explore Xenify's groundbreaking staking model, empowering users to stake XNF tokens and earn 100% of the burn fees originating from direct burns of DXN or xYSL.
 Capitalize on the opportunity to receive rewards in the form of native chain rewards, a highly sought-after and liquid asset, assuring an impressive return on your investment.

   - Dive into Xenify's distinctive swap fee distribution mechanism, allocating a remarkable 50% of the platform's swap fees to its committed stakers.
 By staking XNF tokens, you'll indulge in a consistent flow of income through native chain rewards.
 This generous distribution not only bolsters the token price but also further incentivizes stakers, cultivating a robust token value and promoting long-term dedication.